Canopy Stock Forecast 2018

 But when it comes to weed stock predictions—as with any hot, emerging market—volatility is to be expected.
 After all, companies that make gains of hundreds of percentage points in a few months are also vulnerable to losing some of those speedy gains.

 Canopy Growth Corp (OTCMKTS:TWMJF, TSE:WEED), the industry leader, took a big hit last month.
 What does that mean for the Canopy stock forecast for 2018?

 Frankly, not a whole a lot.
 Obviously, if you first started investing in January, you’re likely none too pleased with the company’s performance of late.
 That lost money is no small matter.
 But in the long run, we’ve seen marijuana corrections before, when the industry expands at an uncomfortable rate for the market to bear.

 And it has certainly been growing at a breakneck pace.
 From early October 2017 to early January 2018, Canopy stock soared by over 200%.
 Even with the correction, the gains made since October mean that investors more than doubled their money over that time.

 That brings us to Canopy stock.
-Canopy is the industry leader and the dominant market presence.
-As such, you want to see stability from it, with strong, consistent growth.
+The company is the industry leader and the dominant market presence.
+You want to see stability from it, with strong, consistent growth.
 Right now, however, we’re still very much in the speculative phase, so prices will fluctuate.

 Having said that, I believe that Canopy stock will recover in the next few months, with WEED stock more likely than not hitting $30.00 per share sometime during spring.